-Please inform the office immediately if you have a change of address or phone number, including cell phone numbers.
-This will assist us in getting in touch with you in the event of an emergency, school closings and delays, and in the mailing of important notices.
+Please inform the office immediately if you have a change of address or phone number.
+This will assist us in getting in touch with you in the case of an emergency and in the mailing of important notices.

 WITHDRAWAL

 Parents moving from the district or wishing to withdraw a student from school should notify the office at their earliest convenience.
 A student withdrawal form must be completed and all obligations must be fulfilled and all books returned before the school will transfer the student.
 A parent/guardian must sign a release before records will be forwarded to the receiving school.